 Research Interests

 The aim of our research is to better understand the dynamics of the immune system in the context of human clinical disease.
-The main focus is to directly visualize the behavior of immune cells during inflammation and infection by using cutting edge technology, including laser-scanning confocal and 2-photon microscopy.
-Imaging complex cellular behaviors in real time, both in vitro and in vivo, provides a unique window into these dynamic processes.
+The main focus is to directly visualize the behavior of immune cells during inflammation, infection and resolution by using cutting edge technology, including laser-scanning confocal and 2-photon microscopy.
+Imaging complex cellular behaviors in real time, both in vitro and in vivo, provides a unique window into these dynamic processes (Jorch & Deppermann, Front Cell Dev Biol., 2021).
+We focus on monocytes, macrophages and neutrophils in different organs during S. aureus and E. coli infections or diseases like Familial Mediterranean Fever.

 Another area of interest are S. aureus bloodstream infections and the interaction of these bacteria with Macrophages.
 On the hand we study why some Kupffer cells, the cells that catch most of S. aureus from the bloodstream, are unable to eliminate the bacteria.
 Here we are using techniques like dual-RNA sequencing, Flow Cytometry and live cell imaging to reveal the mechanism.
 In that project we also study the peritoneal cavity and the function of its macrophages.
 Previous studies of us showed, that the Gata6+ macrophages help to shield S. aureus from neutrophils and delay neutrophil infiltration, which results in more dissemination (Jorch et al., JCI 2019).
 Now, we have developed a way to visualize the peritoneal cavity with 2-photon microscopy which will help us to gain a deeper view into mechanistically details.